-Federal funding for cancer research has remained flat for more than a decade, and has decreased when adjusted for inflation.
+Despite this progress, federal funding for cancer research has remained flat for more than a decade, and has decreased when adjusted for inflation.

 Federally Funded Cancer Research Educational Series

 - Federally Funded Cancer Research: The Catalyst for Progress

-- Federally Funded Cancer Research: The Politics and Process of Medical Research Funding
+- Federally Funded Cancer Research: The Politics and

 - Federally Funded Cancer Research: The Key Role of the National Cancer Institute